-Afterwards you have to sync and secure the adapters.
-To do that you will have to press the Sync button for 2 seconds on the first unit and then, you will have two minutes to press the Sync button on the second unit.
-And the setup is done.
+Finally, you may want to secure your network.
+To do this, press and hold the Sync button for 2 seconds.
+Afterwards, you will have 2 minutes to press the Sync button on the second adapter.
+And that’s it.

 TP-Link TL-PA9020P is the latest powerline adapter from TP-Link and the first from this manufacturer to claim the AV2000 speed performance (surely, this are theoretical maximum speeds and the real throughput will be no more than a quarter).